-Sip drinks by the pool at the Reef Deck, sample the hotel’s signature rum punch at the Mamora Bay Bar and enjoy live music in the evening at the Jacaranda Lounge.
+Sip drinks by the pool at the Reef Deck, sample the hotel’s signature rum punch at the Mamora Bay Bar and enjoy live music in the evening at the adults-only Jacaranda Lounge.
 If you’re staying in a Royal Suite, you’ll also have access to an adults-only pool bar during the day.
 A beach buggy service delivers refreshing drinks direct to your sun lounger.
 The resort’s popular Full Moon Party is held once a month and guests can enjoy music, food and lively entertainment.

 Most restaurants open on a rotation basis — you’ll be given the week’s opening times when you arrive at the resort — and some require reservations (bookable a day in advance or on arrival if you’re staying in a Royal Suite).

 • Complimentary, award-winning club

 • Available for children aged 4-12, plus potty-trained children over two years

 • Puffin reading week